VictorHjort/VictorHjort/README.md

 - 👋 Hi, I’m @VictorHjort
-- 👀 I’m interested in football
+- 👀 I’m interested in football and serious games
 - 🌱 I’m currently learning python and image processing
-- 💞️ I’m looking to collaborate on ...
 - 📫 Reach me on vhjort20@student.aau.dk

+- 🏫 I study Medioligy at Aalborg University

 <!---
 VictorHjort/VictorHjort is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.